AkBKukU/MinecraftServerSuite/README.md

  - status:
  	 - Tells you the current version of the server, the newest available version.

-[cronGuide]: http://www.adminschoice.com/crontab-quick-reference/ "What is Cron?"
+[cronGuide]: http://www.adminschoice.com/crontab-quick-reference/ "What is Cron/Crontab?"
+[serviceGuide]: http://linux.about.com/od/lts_guide/a/gdelts36.htm "What is a service?"